summea/kanjoto/NOTES.md

     - is this an easy way to share?
       - would have to maintain an Apprentice table with matching ids
       - would have to import SQL
+    - how to keep track of duplicate ids when importing an apprentice? (mapping)